cyface-de/data-collector/README.md

 Then simply run `docker-compose up` inside `build/docker`:
 `cd build/docker/ && docker-compose up -d`

 This calls docker to bring up a Mongo-database container and a container running the Cyface data collector API.
 The Collector API is by default available via port 8080.
 This means if you boot up everything using the default settings, the Collector API is accessible via `http://localhost:8080/api/v4/`.

 **ATTENTION: The docker setup should only be used for development purposes.**
-It exposes the Cyface data collector as well as the ports of both Mongo database instances freely on the local network.
+It exposes the Cyface data collector as well as the ports of the Mongo database instance freely on the local network.

 Use `docker-compose ps` to see which ports are mapped to which by Docker.
 For using such a setup in production, you may create your own Docker setup, based on our development one.